dohoangdzung/neuroimg_pipelines/README.rst

 Docker
 ======

-You can try quickly by running a docker image built with Jupyter Python Notebook.
+You can try quickly by running a docker image built with Jupyter Notebook.
 This docker image is built based on an docker image in which Nighres is installed.
 You can run with this Nighres version, or use your own Nighres docker image by replacing
 <dzungdohoang/nighres:latest> with your image.